floodyberry/chacha-opt/README.md

 ### VISUAL STUDIO ###

 Rename `include/asmopt.h.visualstudio.yasm` to `include/asmopt.h`, download at least [Yasm 1.2](http://yasm.tortall.net/) and [follow the Yasm integration steps](http://yasm.tortall.net/Download.html) for your version of Visual Studio.
-Set the global Yasm parser to "Gas" and add `driver;src;include;` to the include path for C/C++ and Yasm.
+Set the global Yasm parser to "Gas" and add `driver;extensions;include;src;` to the include path for C/C++ and Yasm.

 If you are setting Yasm flags manually, they are `-r nasm -p gas -f win[32,64]`.

 ## FUZZING ##

-Abstract fuzzing is provided through [fuzz.h](driver/fuzz.h) and [fuzz.c](driver/fuzz.c).
+Abstract fuzzing is provided through [fuzz.h](src/util/fuzz.h) and [fuzz.c](src/util/fuzz.c).
 Extending an example to support fuzzing requires 3 simple functions to be passed to the fuzzer, which then handles the work of selecting available implementations, producing random numbers, collecting the output, comparing the output, detecting mismatches, and displaying the progress a simple counter so you can tell progress is being made.

 ### EXAMPLE ###